 Enrolment to be a team member is free.
 If you are invited to be a team leader then the cost of NZ$1,300 will be covered by your sponsoring organisation, or a scholarship from the organising company, Te Kaihau Ltd. See the full details of costs and benefits for each option.

 Leader training and support

-- Membership of a facilitated peer support group on Zoom to share and learn with colleagues from the experience
+- Membership of a facilitated peer support group on Microsoft Teams to share and learn with colleagues from the experience

 - Access to additional personal coaching